Depression treatment and support

 If you think you’re struggling with depression or have noticed that you’re showing some of the symptoms of depression, it’s really important that you speak to a professional.
 Without effective treatment, depression can get worse and can have a negative impact on all areas of your life.
 Getting help early is key.

-You can speak to your GP, who can offer an initial assessment and advice, or you can get fast access to private depression treatment with Priory.
+You can speak to your GP, who can offer an initial mental health assessment and advice, or you can get fast access to private depression treatment with Priory.

 Whichever avenue you take, there are a number of things you can do to prepare for your first contact with a mental health professional.